Long-beaked echidna: Z. bruijni

 The population of echidnas in New Guinea is declining because of forest clearing and overhunting, and the animal is much in need of protection.
 Although, their low rate of reproduction does not help matters.
-There isn’t much information on wild predators of long-beaked echidnas.
+There is little information on wild predators of long-beaked echidnas.

-Cultural References
+Cultural references

 In many areas where long-beaked echidnas live, natives believe children under 10 years of age cannot eat echidna meat, or else their physical development will be negatively affected.